Intimacy

 Male Erogenous Zones Are Overlooked

 The assumption that "male erogenous zones = the penis" drastically oversimplifies male sexuality.
-A study published in the Journal of Sexual Medicine (2014, involving 508 men) showed that men reported many sexually sensitive areas beyond the penis, and that sensitivity varied greatly between individuals.
+A study published in a sexual medicine journal (2014, involving 508 men) showed that men reported many sexually sensitive areas beyond the penis, and that sensitivity varied greatly between individuals.

 Scientifically Known Major Erogenous Zones